Western Satraps: Conquests of Chandragupta II (r. 380–415 CE)

 The Western Satraps were eventually conquered by emperor Chandragupta II.
 Inscriptions of a victorious Chandragupta II in the year 412-413 CE can be found on the railing near the Eastern Gateway of the Great Stupa in Sanchi.

 The Gupta ruler Skandagupta (455-467 CE) is known for a long inscription where he describes himself as "the ruler of the earth" on a large rock at Junagadh, in Gujarat, next to the older inscriptions of Ashoka and Rudradaman I, confirming the Gupta hold on the western regions.

 Following these conquests, the silver coins of the Gupta kings Chandragupta II and his son Kumaragupta I adopted the Western Satrap design (itself derived from the Indo-Greeks) with bust of the ruler and pseudo-Greek inscription on the obverse, and a royal eagle (Garuda, the dynastic symbol of the Guptas) replacing the chaitya hill with star and crescent on the reverse.

 The campaigns of Chandragupta II brought an end to nearly four centuries of Saka rule on the subcontinent.
 This period also corresponds to the wane of the very last Kushan rulers in the Punjab and the arrival of the Kidarite Huns, the first Huna invaders from the steppes of Central Asia.
 Less than a century later, the Alchon Huns in turn invaded northern India, bringing an end to the Gupta Empire and the Classical period of India.

 Coinage

 The Kshatrapas have a very rich and interesting coinage.
-It was based on the coinage of the earlier Indo-Greek Kings, with Greek or pseudo-Greek legend and stylized profiles of royal busts on the obverse.
+It was based on the coinage of the earlier Indo-Greek Kings, with Greek or pseudo-Greek legend and stylised profiles of royal busts on the obverse.
 The reverse of the coins, however, is original and typically depict a thunderbolt and an arrow, and later, a chaitya or three-arched hill and river symbol with a crescent and the sun, within a legend in Brahmi.
 These coins are very informative, since they record the name of the King, of his father, and the date of issue, and have helped clarify the early history of India.